UncleDrew92/Bot-Public/README.md

     1. Produces data for the categories 'Sent' 'Unique Opens' 'Unique Open Rate' 'Unique Clicks' and 'Unique Click Rate'
     2. Separates the data by Message

-## Deployment

-In Progress: Uploading to Web App for improved user interface

 ## Built With